-Neilcott have now completed the works and practical completion was issued in early August 2024.
+The interim solution is up and running and the filter beds are under normal operation by the Ranger team.
 The option of finding a suitable electric feed to deliver mains power to run generators is still being reviewed with the consultant Pick Everard.
-They are now investigating the option of turning a sub meter connection from the Hackney Sports Pavillion to the stie.
+They are now investigating the option of turning a sub meter connection from the Hackney Sports Pavillion to the site and also exploring the Thames Water Sub Meter option on the depot along Lea Bridge Road.
 Once we have more information on feasibility and costs we will decide if this is worth continuing to progress or seek other options.